a smiling young student standing at the front of a classroom near a projection of math problems

 Social Studies

-Social studies units include the study of our neighborhoods, country and world, community laws and workers, holidays and their cultural variations, and the acquisition of basic map skills.
+Social studies units include the study of our neighborhoods, country and world, community laws and workers, holidays and their cultural variations, government, and the marketplace.
+Map skills and geography skills are taught with a weekly geography focus.
 Some of the units in both science and social studies are coordinated with field trips.
-Scholastic News Weekly Readers are used for current events.
+Students learn about themselves and their family heritage with special projects.
+In addition, current events, global awareness, and citizenship are taught with Scholastic News weekly readers.

 Science